sunghakang/StemP/README.md

+StemP: an algorithm to predicti RNA secondary structure

+Copyright 2022, All Rights Reserved Code by Mengyi Tang, Kumbit Hwang, and Sung Ha Kang For Paper, "StemP: A fast and deterministic Stem-graph approach for RNA and protein folding prediction

 main.m

      -- This code allows you to input the squence such as 'AGUGUGCG' and it's type, output the alignment(s) that has the highest envergy.